 Wi-Fi 6 and previous generations of Wi-Fi use the 2.4GHz and 5GHz radio bands in our homes and offices today.
 A “Wi-Fi 6E” device is one that is capable of operating in the 6 GHz band.

-As a result, the latency of Wi-Fi 6E services could be consistently as low as 2 milliseconds, which is a huge improvement over operations in the 5GHz band, where latency is typically around a few to 100 milliseconds.
+As a result, the latency of Wi-Fi 6E services can be consistently as low as 2 milliseconds, which is a huge improvement over operations in the 5GHz band, where latency is typically around a few to 100 milliseconds.
 The key point here is that the latency will be consistently low.
 The performance on a single connect with, for example, a smartphone – should be able to exceed 2Gbps rate.
 This is excellent for video and AR/VR gaming.

-In multi-gigabit indoor wireless, with Wi-Fi 6E, we will not run out of capacity for years no matter what is connected to this network, even with hundreds of data hungry devices in service.
+In multi-gigabit indoor wireless, with Wi-Fi 6E, we will not run out of capacity for years no matter what is connected to this network, even with hundreds of data-hungry devices in service.

-In conclusion, there will be more spectrum with larger channel bandwidth.
-The 6Ghz band will provide for contiguous spectrum blocks to accommodate additional 80 MHz channels and 160 MHz channels that are absolutely needed for high-bandwidth applications which will need faster data throughput for such applications as high-definition video streaming and virtual reality.
-Finally, 6E will be able to deliver improved network performance as well as support a greater number of Wi-Fi customers at the same time, even in very dense and congested environments.
+In conclusion, there is more spectrum with larger channel bandwidth.
+The 6Ghz band provides for contiguous spectrum blocks to accommodate additional 80 MHz channels and 160 MHz channels that are absolutely needed for high-bandwidth applications which need faster data throughput for such applications as high-definition video streaming and virtual reality.
+Finally, 6E delivers improved network performance as well as supports a greater number of Wi-Fi customers at the same time, even in very dense and congested environments.